bellmatthewf/matthewbell.dev/src/posts/home.md

 I'm a software engineer based out of Toronto.

-I started learning to code in 2017 because I wanted to [build a 3D scanner](https://www.matthewbell.dev/blog/building-pet-scanning-booth) to digitize my cats and print miniature figurines of them.
+I started learning to code in 2017 because I wanted to [build a 3D scanner](https://www.matthewbell.dev/blog/building-pet-scanning-booth).

 Since then, software development has become my full time job.
 I've spent time working on APIs, building and embedding analytics dashboards into webapps, and building data pipelines.